What is Dyslexia?

 • Gets upset by minor changes in routine or surroundings

 • Has highly restricted interests

-• Performs repetitive behaviors such as flapping, rocking or spinning
+• Performs repetitive behaviours such as flapping, rocking or spinning

-• Has unusual and often intense reactions to sounds, smells, tastes, textures, lights and/or colors
+• Has unusual and often intense reactions to sounds, smells, tastes, textures, lights and/or colours

 How can I find out if my child has autism?